 - 1. Within the School's programs, students in the post-propaedeutic phase of their studies can choose amongst a number of standard minors.
 These minors and their composition are listed in PART III of these rules. - 2.
 However, instead of a standard minor, a free minor can also be chosen on the basis of Article 2.3, paragraph 5 of these Regulations.
 No prior permission from the Examination Board is required to complete a free minor, unless the provisions of paragraph 3 of this Article apply.
-When completing the free minor, the student must also take into account the provisions in paragraphs 4 through 12 of this Article. - 3.
+When completing the free minor, the student must also take into account the provisions in paragraphs 4 through 14 of this Article. - 3.
 If the student chooses to complete (part of) the minor with courses from a foreign university, permission from the Examination Board of the School's study programs is required. - 4.
-In principle, courses from a propaedeutic phase or belonging to a propaedeutic exam cannot be included in a minor.
-At the student's request, the Examination Board may make an exception to this rule if the course in question is closely related to the student's study program.

-- 5. Courses belonging to a Master's program can never be included in a minor, with the exception of the courses from the educational minor Maatschappijleer and Maatschappijwetenschappen as described in PART III of these Regulations. - 6.
+In principle, a language course is only allowed to be included in a minor if this course is part of an accredited Bachelor's program. - 5.
+At the student's request, the Examination Board may make an exception to the provisions of paragraph 4 if the student can demonstrate that it concerns a course that is necessary in connection with the student's degree program and/or the intended subsequent degree program.
+In addition, this course must be taken during enrollment in the program of which the student wishes to include the course in the minor space. - 6.
+Courses belonging to a Master's program can never be included in a minor, with the exception of the courses from the educational minor Maatschappijleer and Maatschappijwetenschappen as described in PART III of these Regulations. - 7.
+Students who enrolled in two programs or have already completed one may use courses taken under one program for a maximum of 12 ECTS credits as minor courses under the other program, respecting the provisions of Article 5.11, paragraph 7. - 8.
 If entry requirements apply to a particular course, a student may only take that course in a free minor if he/she meets the entry requirements at the time he/she wishes to take the course in question.
 Furthermore, a number of courses are not accessible to minor students for other reasons.
 This is indicated in the Course Catalog.
-This includes at least the research practical, the Bachelor's thesis, and the skills courses. - 7.
-At the latest at the beginning of the third year of the Bachelor's program, all students must register their chosen (free) minor in OSIRIS Student. - 8.
-If you wish to change the minor at a later time, you must immediately register this in OSIRIS Student. - 9.
-In order to facilitate the student's choice of free minor composition, the responsible Academic Director offers a certain number of recommended optional courses for the Bachelor's program in question, from which the student can choose at will. - 10.
+This includes at least the research practical, the Bachelor's thesis, and the skills courses. - 9.
+At the latest at the beginning of the third year of the Bachelor's program, all students must register their chosen (free) minor in OSIRIS Student. - 10.
+If you wish to change the minor at a later time, you must immediately register this in OSIRIS Student. - 11.
+In order to facilitate the student's choice of free minor composition, the responsible Academic Director offers a certain number of recommended optional courses for the Bachelor's program in question, from which the student can choose at will. - 12.
 The School is not responsible for the possibility of taking minor courses at another School or institution.
-It is up to the student to determine whether he/she can be admitted. - 11.
+It is up to the student to determine whether he/she can be admitted. - 13.
 When completing a free minor, students should take into account that the chosen courses are sometimes offered or examined simultaneously.
-The student is responsible for this him/herself. - 12.
+The student is responsible for this him/herself. - 14.
 As a result of a specific composition of the free minor, the study load may vary per block.
 The student is responsible for this him/herself.